 Consumers want data privacy and security

 We know this from experience.
 In 2014, we created Proton Mail as a small project in the cafeteria of the European Organization for Nuclear Research (CERN), and we released the first closed beta to a few of our colleagues.
 Our service is a privacy-focused alternative to Gmail, which ensures only the sender and recipient can read the messages.
 Less than five years later, we are now the largest encrypted email service in the world, with over 15 million users and a profitable business model based on community support, not ads.
 Our growth tells us that privacy and security are in demand.
-So do numerous polls, including the Massachusetts ACLU’s recent face surveillance poll.
+So do numerous polls, including the Massachusetts ACLU’s recent face surveillance poll(new window).
 Here in Europe, data privacy and security are already the law of the land, spurred by longstanding pro-privacy sentiments.
 Massachusetts now has the opportunity to establish a global precedent on facial recognition that other jurisdictions might follow.

 Businesses want facial recognition tech to be regulated

 Multi-billion-dollar fines from U.S. and E.U. regulators against Google and Facebook — and the global-scale privacy and security breaches that led to them — illustrate the high cost of poor oversight.
 Today, even Microsoft, which stands to profit greatly from facial recognition, is calling for clear laws on facial recognition technology.
 “Unless we act, we risk waking up five years from now to find that facial recognition services have spread in ways that exacerbate societal issues,” wrote the company’s president, Brad Smith.
 At Proton, we benefit from the strong and well-defined privacy laws of our home country, Switzerland.
 These laws help us protect our users and, in turn, give our users confidence in the services we provide.
 They know the data they store on our servers is safe.
 Strong laws lead to consumer confidence.

 The digital future depends on the rule of law